Three Places in New England: Borrowing

 Ives borrowed extensively from American patriotic tunes to create the imagery of frantically patriotic Fourth of July celebrations.
 The opening measures are typical of Ives in their heavy chromaticism and varying time signatures (4/4 against 9/8) to create the sound of community marching bands.
 This touchingly realistic interpretation resolves shortly after the start of the piece into a B♭ major march, but chromaticism and disarray are never far from breaking through, giving the impression that the musicians in this band are only amateurs.

 Ives also experimented with quoting famous musical excerpts in different keys from the main theme.
 This idea stems from an incident when Ives was listening to two different marching bands and could still hear one band marching away while the other was marching towards him, thus sounding like two pieces simultaneously played in two different keys.

 Many American patriotic tunes, such as "Yankee Doodle" are quoted during the piece.
 In the last two measures of the piece, the national anthem resolves to an unexpected, dissonant chord.

-Borrowed tunes include "The British Grenadiers", "Marching Through Georgia", "The Girl I Left Behind, "Arkansas Traveler", "Massa's in the Cold Ground", "The Battle Cry of Freedom", "Yankee Doodle", "Columbia, Gem of the Ocean", "Hail, Columbia", "Tramp!
+Borrowed tunes include "The British Grenadiers", John Philip Sousa's "Semper Fidelis", "Liberty Bell" and "The Washington Post", Henry Clay Work's "Marching Through Georgia", "The Girl I Left Behind", "Arkansas Traveler", Stephen Foster's "Massa's in the Cold Ground", George Frederick Root's "The Battle Cry of Freedom" and "Tramp!
 Tramp!
-Tramp!", "The Star-Spangled Banner"; and Richard Wagner's "The Ride of the Valkyries".
+Tramp!", "Yankee Doodle", "London Bridge Is Falling Down", "Columbia, Gem of the Ocean", "Hail, Columbia", "The Irish Washerwoman", John Stafford Smith's "The Star-Spangled Banner" and Richard Wagner's "The Ride of the Valkyries".